Welcome to the relaunched CSG Portal!

 SU is a cross government, civil-military-police unit funded by the Conflict, Stability and Security Fund (CSSF) and includes the National School of Government International (NSGI).
-We are accountable to – and take our priorities from – the National Security Council (NSC).

 We are a centre of expertise for HMG on conflict, stability, security and justice.
 SU provides advice and support to HMG departments that work on these issues in fragile and conflict-affected states, but do not ourselves have policy responsibility.